K. T. Chacko

-Kayyalathu Thomas Chacko is a retired Indian Administrative Service officer who held several public offices in the Government of India.
-He was appointed as the Directorate General of Foreign Trade of India in 2004.
-He is widely known for his commitment to increase India's participation and role in the global economy.
+Kayyalathu Thomas Chacko (born 29 October 1947) is a retired Indian Administrative Service officer who held several public offices in the Government of India.
+He was appointed Directorate General of Foreign Trade from 2004 to 2006 and he also served as Director Indian Institute of Foreign Trade from 2007 to 2012.
+He is widely known for his commitment to increasing India's participation and role in the global economy.